jameswcrowley/hmi_hinode_alignment/README.md

 # HMI / Hinode Co-alignment
-A code for determining the helio-projective (HP) coordinates of Hinode magnetograms using co-temporal HMI magnetograms.
+A code for determining the helio-projective cartesian (HPC) coordinates of Hinode magnetograms using co-temporal HMI magnetograms.

 ![Alt text](alignment.png)

 ---
 ## General Overview
-We upscale HMI data to Hinode's resolution by interpolating HMI onto an irregular grid of HP coordinates, and cross-correlating the interpolated HMI magnetograms with the Hinode observations.
+We upscale HMI data to Hinode's resolution by interpolating HMI onto an irregular grid of HPC coordinates, and cross-correlating the interpolated HMI magnetograms with the Hinode observations.

 Although other codes exist for this problem, we were interested in writing one with a few differences in mind: